 Deepening Our Faith Zoomcast 5/21/2020

-May 6, 2020 - On this Facebook webinar called, "Deepening Our Faith Through the Pandemic" we featured a discussion with The Reverend Dr. John Richard Walton, Jr. of American Baptist Churches of Wisconsin and Janan Najeeb, President of Milwaukee Muslim Women's Coalition.
+May 6, 2020 - On the second Facebook zoomcast called, "Deepening Our Faith Through the Pandemic" we featured a discussion with the Reverend Dr. John Richard Walton, Jr. of American Baptist Churches of Wisconsin and Janan Najeeb, President of Milwaukee Muslim Women's Coalition.
 We explored the need for communities to continually reflect and grow during the pandemic and discuss the shooting death of Ahmaud Arbery in Georgia.

 Deepening Our Faith Zoomcast 5/6/2020